 To improve health of the population + + + This Policy is not over and above the Core Strategy in terms of SEA objectives. - To reduce crime and nuisance X X X No relationship.
-This Policy is not over and above the Core Strategy in terms of SEA objectives. - To conserve natural and manmade resources + + + This Policy is not over and above the Core Strategy in terms of SEA objectives. - Overall commentary and any cumulative effects Overall this policy is not over and above the Core Strategy in terms of SEA objectives.
-This policy will help safeguard green space and existing infrastructure against inappropriate development.
+This Policy is not over and above the Core Strategy in terms of SEA objectives. - To conserve natural and manmade resources + + + This Policy is not over and above the Core Strategy in terms of SEA objectives. - Overall commentary and any cumulative effects • ne Core Strategy in terms of SEA ol nfrastructure against inappropriate years) To maintain and enhance nature conservation (biodiversity, flora and fauna) 0 0 0 This Policy is not over and above the Core Strategy in terms of SEA objectives. - To maintain and enhance the quality of landscapes and townscapes + ++ ++ This Policy is not over and above the Core Strategy in terms of SEA objectives. - To improve quality of surroundings + + ++ This Policy is not over and above the Core Strategy in terms of SEA objectives. - To conserve and where appropriate enhance the historic environment and cultural heritage + ++ ++ This Policy is not over and above the Core Strategy in terms of SEA objectives. - To improve air quality 0 0 + This Policy is not over and above the Core Strategy in terms of SEA objectives. - To reduce the effect of traffic on the environment X X X No relationship.
+This Policy is not over and above the Core Strategy in terms of SEA objectives. -